 Victims of modern slavery often suffer from an array of serious physical and psychological health issues as a direct result of the exploitation they have been subjected to.
-Immediate support is paramount in making victims feel safe and secure, and protecting them from harm.
-Furthermore sustained support is often needed to enable long-term healing, increased resilience, reintegration into society and the rebuilding of lives.
+Immediate support is paramount in making victims feel safe and secure, and to protect them from further harm.
+Sustained support is often required to enable long-term healing, to increase resilience, and to help survivors reintegrate into society and rebuild their lives.

-Improving efforts to identify potential victims so that individuals can be removed from situations of exploitation, protected from further harm and referred for appropriate care is essential.
+It is essential that we improve efforts to identify potential victims so that individuals can be removed from situations of exploitation, protected from further harm and referred for appropriate care.
 Support will be most effective when it is informed and guided by survivors’ experience and expertise.